The Best Inflation Hedge of All

 For those still wondering what bitcoin’s use case is and why it isn’t a Ponzi scheme, perhaps look no further than this megatrend.
 Bitcoin is a growing alternative asset for an increasing part of the world’s population.

-Is Bitcoin the new BRIC?
+Is Bitcoin the New BRIC?

 In my opinion, bitcoin is different from gold and not in competition with it.
 Apart from the obvious physical differences, gold adheres to a rational macro-economic framework, while bitcoin’s value derives from its network and growth.